errreway/mcgv/README.md

 fmt.Printf("Contains key %s? %t\n", "test", contains)
 >>> Contains key test? true
 ```
 You can see other operations in ``Cache`` documentation.
-Currently only limited types are supported: numerical types`` string``
+Currently only limited types are supported: numerical types, string,
-uuid`` bytes slices.
+uuid, bytes slices.
 Other types and BinaryObject will be added in later releases.
 ### TTL (ExpiryPolicy) support
 You can set ExpiryPolicy to entries by creating special decorator by ``Cache.WithExpiryPolicy``.
 ```go